jdthorpe/version-repo/README.md

 repository, which is particularly useful if the host repo is on another physical machine (e.g. for reducing the number of network requests of mobile apps).
-Local resources are stored in memory and calls to create/update/delete methods are forwarde onto the host repository.
+Local resources are stored in memory and calls to create/update/delete methods are forwarded onto the host repository.

 ```typescript
 import { MemoryRepo, Buffer } from "version-repo"